maximyudayev/hermes/recording_data/ReadMe.md

 # Running

-Run relevant launcher script in `launchers\*`, adjust parameters for experiment and active sensors as desired.
+Run relevant launcher script in the `launchers/` directory, adjust parameters for the experiment and the sensors as desired.

 # System Architecture

 ## Streaming Data
 The code is based around the abstract **SensorStreamer** class, which provides methods for streaming data.
 Each streamer can have one or more *devices*, and each device can have one or more data *streams*.
 Data streams can have arbitrary sampling rates, data types, and dimensions.
 Each subclass specifies the expected streams and their data types.

-For example, the MyoStreamer class may have a left-arm device and a right-arm device connected.
-Each one has streams for EMG, acceleration, angular velocity, gesture predictions, etc.  EMG data uses 200Hz, IMU uses 50Hz, and prediction data is asynchronous.
+For example, the CameraStreamer class may have several camera devices connected.
+Each one has a stream for video data and timestamp.
+An AwindaStreamer has only one device, the suit, but multiple streams of data for acceleration, orientation, packet sequence number, etc.  EMG data uses 100 Hz, IMUs use 20-100 Hz, cameras use 20 FPS, prosthesis data is asynchronous and event-based.

 Each stream has a few channels that are created automatically: the data itself, a timestamp as seconds since epoch, and the timestamp formatted as a string.
-Subclasses can also add extra channels if desired.
-Timestamps are always created by using `time.time()` when data arrives.
-Some devices such as the Xsens also have their own timestamps; these are treated as simply another data stream, and can be used in post-processing if desired.
+Subclasses can also add extra channels as desired.
+Timestamps indicate the system clock of the moment of arrival of the sample to the host system (i.e. using `time.time()`).
+Some devices such as the Pupil Core smartglasses, Basler cameras, and DOTs or Awinda, have their own timestamps: these are treated and saved as another data stream to enable data alignment in post-processing or down the consumer line in realtime applications, where the responsibility to implement an alignment strategy falls on the data subscriber.

 ## Implemented Streamers